ddragoti/SitePoint-Mobile-Channel/Articles/ionic_firebase_part1.md

 # Creating a Bucket List Application with the Ionic Framework

 'Bucket lists' (a list of things to experience before death) have always been a popular list for people to maintain.
-Helped in part by the release of the film [The Bucket List](http://www.imdb.com/title/tt0825232/) starring Morgan Freeman and Jack Nicholson.

-In Part One of this two-part tutorial, we'll create the framework for a simple Bucket List application using the IONIC framework.
+In Part One of this tutorial, we'll create the basis for a simple Bucket List application using the IONIC framework.
 This will create a home page that enables users to sign up to the Bucket list app and sign in.
 We'll use [Firebase](https://www.firebase.com/) as a back end for our Bucket List application.

 [IONIC](http://ionicframework.com/) is a HTML5 mobile application development framework which helps developers build native looking apps.
 It is mainly focused on creating an attractive UI using web technologies such as HTML5, CSS and JavaScript.
 It requires AngularJS to drive it's many features like gestures and animations.